How Long Will It Take to Get My Order? A Note on USPS Delays

 As you've probably heard, packages delivered by the United States Postal Service are getting slowed down by big changes at the postal service.
 That includes packages that KMM & Co. sends from our studio in Atlanta.

-Here's a quick note on what we know so far and what you can expect when you place an order with us (or with any other small business that depends on the USPS to get orders to your door!).
+We're keeping this blog post updated on what we know so far and what you can expect when you place an order with us (or with any other small business that depends on the USPS to get orders to your door!).

 Will my package be delayed?

 The USPS is experiencing delays almost everywhere right now.
 Our mail carrier has told us that many post offices are still behind thanks to the huge quantities of mail shipped over the holidays.
 We always ship totes by Priority Mail, which is *supposed* to take about three business days to arrive.
 But some packages are taking a lot longer than that.
 They seem to be sitting at USPS facilities longer, or sometimes remaining "in transit" between facilities for a longer period of time than usual.

 The good news is that you can always reach out to us (email@example.com) if you have questions about your order or shipment.
 The bad news is that the only information we have on the location or delivery date for a specific package is the same tracking information that you're probably watching (and, if you're like us, checking multiple times a day)!